cdelker/ziaplot/docs/start.rst

 -------------

 Figures in Ziaplot are made from Series objects, which represent sets of x-y data, added to Axes on which the Series are drawn.
-Here, an `XyPlot` axis is created, and a `PolyLine` is added to it.
+Here, an `AxesPlot` axis is created, and a `PolyLine` is added to it.

 .. jupyter-execute::